A matter of choice

 His journey towards high performance started by thinking differently about his work.
 This meant having a much more comprehensive understanding of the ingredients of high level performance.
 He needed to not only achieve his current goals and objectives in a way that was sustainable, he wanted to find additional capacity within himself to take his performance to an even higher level.
 In short he needed to feel in maximum control of his performance rather than to feel that he was simply constantly reacting to events.

 He started to understand the different component parts of performance and to change his behaviour – the true meaning of learning.
 He focused on areas he could control like his mindset, his physical energy and managing his environment better.
-Supported by his existing range of impressive technical and tactical skills, Matthew put together with his coach a detailed performance plan for 12 weeks.
+Supported by his existing range of impressive technical and tactical skills, Ezra put together with his coach a detailed performance plan for 12 weeks.

-Years later and Matthew is still using everything he learned about what he can control.
+Years later and Ezra is still using everything he learned about what he can control.
 He tells us “the resilience of the systems put in place is demonstrated by the fact that years on I am still using the techniques to keep my performance sharp and relevant to ever changing demands and priorities.
 Use of some of the techniques has become “second nature” (i.e. I now ‘image on the hoof’ almost without thinking consciously about it whereas once I had to set aside defined time to ensure I did it)”.
 Lovely.